Generate some anonymizers for your apps:

 The file will contain autogenerated classes that attempt to use appropriate functions for generating fake data.

 You will mainly need to edit the :attr:`~anonymizer.base.Anonymizer.attributes` list:

-For some fields, you will want to specify "SKIP" so that the values will be unchanged - especially things like denormalised fields.
+- For some fields, you will want to remove them from the list of attributes, so that the values will be unchanged - especially things like denormalised fields.